danblevins/ml-pipeline/README.md

     - Has high prediction cost for large datasets.
     - Doesn't work well with categorical features since it is difficult to find the distance between dimensions with categorical features.

-- [Support Vector Machines (SVM)](https://static.javatpoint.com/tutorial/machine-learning/images/support-vector-machine-algorithm.png): Finds the most optimal decision boundary, which is the one that has the maximum margin from the nearest points of all the classes.
+- [Support Vector Machine Classification (SVM)](https://static.javatpoint.com/tutorial/machine-learning/images/support-vector-machine-algorithm.png): Finds the most optimal decision boundary, which is the one that has the maximum margin from the nearest points of all the classes.
   - Pros:
     - Works well with a clear margin of separation.
     - Effective in high dimensional spaces.